PhillipJacobsen/Ark-Scooter-Documents/README.md

 ### Mobile App
 The core user interface of the project will be a mobile app for both iOS and Android.
 This mobile app will manage the following:
+- Customer Onboarding
+- Booking
-- Show and track the location of available scooters
+- Real-time GPS tracking of available scooters using Google Maps
+- QR code / ID scanner integration
 - Lock and unlock an IoT physical device (lock) to manage the security of the scooters
-- Process payments in ARK (Ѧ) to unlock the device
+- In-app payments in ARK (Ѧ)
 - Show and track drop-off locations once a scooter has been rented
 - Manage and track time and distance of rental (from pick-up to drop-off)
 - Process deposit and fees on drop-off at a designated location
 - Make the scooter available for rental after proper drop-off is completed

 Optional Upgrades:
 - Support multiple types of the rental by allowing the owner to take a picture of an object and upload it to the app with a category and price of their choosing
 - Allow additional currencies and payment methods
 - Allow a web interface for managing rentals
+- Loyality Program
+- Publish data according to General Bikeshare Feed Specification(GBFS)
+- Rider Identification Verification
+- Social media integration

 ### Custom ARK Bridgechain
 All information related to the rental will be stored on the blockchain.
 This will be accomplished through several potentially new custom transaction types as follows: